Spanish extreme athlete emerges into daylight after 500 days living in cave

 She began her challenge on Saturday, Nov.
 20, 2021 - before the outbreak of the Ukraine war, the resultant cost of living crisis, the end of Spain's lengthy COVID mask requirement and the death of Britain's Queen Elizabeth II.

-Media coverage of her emergence into the light of spring in southern Spain on Friday was limited so as not to overwhelm her, but a broadcast on national television station TVE showed her wearing dark glasses and climbing out towards her support team grinning.
-Wearing masks, they encircled her in a hug.
+She emerged into the light of spring in southern Spain on Friday wearing dark glasses, carrying her equipment and smiling broadly.
+She was greeted by a phalanx of cameras and her support team who, wearing masks, encircled her in a hug.

 WOOLLY HATS

-Flamini spent her time underground doing exercises to keep her fit and busy, painting and drawing and knitting woolly hats.
+Flamini spent her time underground doing exercises, painting and drawing and knitting woolly hats.
 She took two GoPro cameras to document her time, and got through 60 books and 1,000 litres of water, according to her support team.

-Speaking in footage provided by Timecave, as the project was dubbed, during her time in the cave, she said: "Caves are quite secure places, but very hostile to the human being and the brain because you don't see the light of day, you don't know how time is passing, you don't have neurological stimulation.

-"It's not that the time passes more quickly or more slowly, simply that it doesn't pass, because it's always four in the morning."
+There were hard moments - such as when the cave was invaded by flies - and some "beautiful ones", she said.
+"If this is your dream, and you're realising it, why are you going to cry?"

+She said she had focused on retaining "coherence", eating well and relishing the silence.
+She looked forward to treats such as avocados, fresh eggs and clean t-shirts that her support team sent down before, "like gods", also removing her waste.

+"You have to remain conscious of your feelings - if you're afraid that's something natural but never let panic in or you get paralysed."

+She insisted her team had been told to contact her under no circumstances, even about a death in the family.
+"If it's no communication it's no communication regardless of the circumstances.
+The people who know me knew and respected that."

-Flamini was monitored by a group of psychologists, researchers, speleologists - specialists in the study of caves - and physical trainers who watched her every move and monitored her physical and mental wellbeing, though never made contact.
+Flamini was monitored by a group of psychologists, researchers, speleologists - specialists in the study of caves - and physical trainers who watched her every move and monitored her physical and mental wellbeing.

-According to Spanish news agency EFE, her experience has been used by scientists at the universities of Granada and Almeria and a Madrid-based sleep clinic.

 The Guinness Book of Records website awards the "longest time survived trapped underground" to the 33 Chilean and Bolivian miners who spent 69 days 688 m (2,257 ft) underground after the collapse of the San José copper-gold mine in Chile in 2010.